devchallenges-io/curriculum/introduction/3-fullstack-intro.md

 - Maintain and troubleshoot applications efficiently
 - Make informed decisions about technology architecture

-Whether you're building a simple portfolio website or a complex enterprise application, fullstack development skills equip you with the tools to bring your vision to life.
-As businesses continue to digitize their operations, the role of fullstack developers becomes increasingly crucial in shaping the future of web technology.
+Whether you're building a simple portfolio website or a complex enterprise application, full-stack development skills equip you with the tools to bring your vision to life.
+As businesses continue to digitize their operations, the role of full-stack developers becomes increasingly crucial in shaping the future of web technology.

-## Understanding Fullstack Development
+## Understanding Full-stack Development

-Full stack development encompasses the entire spectrum of web development, from creating visually appealing user interfaces to building robust server-side applications.
+Full-stack development encompasses the entire spectrum of web development, from creating visually appealing user interfaces to building robust server-side applications.
 It involves mastering both the visible and invisible aspects of web development.

 ### **Front-End Development: The User Interface**